 If you are interested in an internship in my Washington, DC office, please apply here: Congressional Internship Form

-The deadline for summer 2017 internship applications is Friday, March 3 by the close of business.
-If you have additional questions about Washington, DC internships, please contact Natasha Silva at email@example.com.
+The deadline for summer 2017 internship applications is now closed.
+If you have additional questions about Washington, DC internships, please contact Natasha Silva at firstname.lastname@example.org.

 In my Massachusetts office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.
 If you would like more information on an internship in my district offices, please contact Bob Fowkes at email@example.com.